 How to Improve Audio Quality with Adobe Audition

-Today we’re not going to touch upon the recording part, but we’ll focus on the simple editing techniques and especially how to improve your audio auality with Adobe Audition.
+Today we’re not going to touch upon the recording part, but we’ll focus on the simple editing techniques in Adobe Audition.
 And if you use free software like Audacity – you can still follow along, since the procedures are almost the same.
 However, if something doesn’t match, take a look at this article on How to Improve Audio Quality with Audacity.

-We assume, that your recording is of decent quality with no major problems.
-And in case you’re just about to record something, be sure to skim through our post on how to improve your audio quality and optimise the transcription of speech to text for some tips.
+We assume that your recording is of decent quality with no major problems.
+And in case you’re just about to record something, be sure to skim through our post on how to improve your audio quality .

+Now that you are aware of the importance of high audio quality, let us teach you how to increase it in Adobe Audition.
 This is perhaps the most important step of the entire workflow.
 Luckily, nothing could be easier.
 First, you need your “room tone” for that.
 A room tone is a ‘natural’ sound of your room or location.
-Don’t confuse it with complete silence though, the room tone is a mixture of low-volume sounds, that take place within your environment and makes up the background noise.
+Don’t confuse it with complete silence though, the room tone is a mixture of low-volume sounds, that take place within your environment and make up the background noise.

 Please note, that the position of the microphone in relation to your room plays a role, so if you record something in a different spot – you’ll likely have a different room tone.